po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/28-Stu_Mini-Project/README.md

 # Unit 18 Mini-Project: Student Statistics Backend

 In this activity, you will build a student statistics application that uses Express.js, a MongoDB database, and the Mongoose ODM.
-The app must feature the aggregate method to show statistics like the total number of students and a given students overall grade.
-This back-end project must be deployed using MongoDB Atlas.
+The app must feature MongoDB aggregate functions to show statistics like the total number of students and a given students overall grade.
+This project back-end only project must be deployed using MongoDB Atlas and Heroku.

 ## Instructions